HilthonTT/TheMonitorBot/README.md

 - `/warn` from automod uses the bot as the moderator.
 Language warnings count toward the same auto-escalation thresholds as manual warnings.
-- The honeypot exempts admins and Manage Server holders so a typo from staff never bans them.
+- The honeypot exempts every member with mod permissions or the configured staff role, so a typo from staff never bans them.
 - Persistent ticket buttons survive restarts because their `custom_id`s are stable and `bot.add_view()` is called in `setup_hook`.
-- SQLite is created on first run at `data/bot.sqlite3`.
+- SQLite is created on first run at `data/bot.sqlite3` (or `BOT_DB_PATH` if set).
+WAL mode + a 5-second `busy_timeout` are enabled for resilience.
+- A `schema_version` table tracks DB upgrades so future migrations stay idempotent.